TensorNet: Cartesian Tensor Representations for Efficient Learning of Molecular Potentials: Experiments and results

+\textbf{rMD17: Conformational diversity.} We also benchmarked TensorNet on rMD17 \cite{rmd17}, the revised version of MD17 \cite{sgdml, Chmiela}, a data set of small organic molecules in which energies and forces were obtained by running molecular dynamics simulations with DFT.
 We report the results in Table 2.
 In the case of energies, TensorNet with two interaction layers (2L) is the model that achieves state-of-the-art accuracy for the largest number of molecules (6 out of 10), outperforming all other spherical models for benzene, with a parameter count of 770k.
 Energy errors are also within the range of other spherical models, except for ethanol and aspirin, and reach state-of-the-art accuracy for the case of toluene, with just one interaction layer (1L) and a parameter count of 535k.
 Force errors for 2L are also mostly found within the ranges defined by other spherical models, except for ethanol, aspirin, and salicylic acid, in which case these are slightly higher.
 However, for one interaction layer, force errors are increased and in most cases found outside of the range of accuracy of the other spherical models.
 We note that the smallest spherical models have approximately 2.8M parameters, and therefore TensorNet results are achieved with reductions of 80$\%$ and 70$\%$ in the number of parameters for 1L and 2L, respectively.
 Also, TensorNet is entirely based at most on rank-2 tensors.

 \textbf{SPICE, ANI1x, COMP6: Compositional and conformational diversity.} To obtain general-purpose neural network interatomic potentials, models need to learn simultaneously compositional and conformational degrees of freedom.
 In this case, data sets must contain a wide range of molecular systems as well as several conformations per system.
 To evaluate TensorNet's out-of-the-box performance without hyperparameter fine-tuning, we trained the light model with two interaction layers used on rMD17 on the SPICE \cite{spice} and ANI1x \cite{ani1x1, ani1x2} data sets using the proposed Equivariant Transformer's SPICE hyperparameters \cite{torchmdnet} (for ANI1x, in contrast to the SPICE model, we used 32 radial basis functions instead of 64, and a cutoff of 4.5\r{A} instead of 10\r{A}), and further evaluated ANI1x-trained models on the COMP6 benchmarks \cite{ani1x1}.